ElsevierSoftwareX/SOFTX-D-24-00155/README.md

 1- Download and install Python interpreter 3.10 or later from the official Website (https://www.python.org/downloads/release/python-3106/)
    - Run the following command to ensure that pip (Python packages installer) is installed. python -m pip install --upgrade pip

 2- Download and install MySQL Server 8.0 or later from the official Website (https://dev.mysql.com/downloads/installer/)

 ## Step 2: get a copy of OSLiFe-DiSC source code
-1- Clone the project on your personal computer using git. or
+1- Clone the project on your personal computer using git, or

-1- Download and unzip source code of OSLiFe-DiSC on your personal computer.
+1- Download and unzip source code of OSLiFe-DiSC (OSLiFe-DiSC V1.0 Source Code.zip file) on your personal computer.

 ## Step 3: install required packages
 Required packages for the tool: (connection / mysqlclient)